Great NI Walk

 Take a tour of the causeway with the people who know it best... our Visitor Experience Rangers.
 Listen as they delight, entertain and inspire, retelling the facts, myths and legends that surround this natural phenomenon.

-June walking tours every hour on the hour from 10am - 5pm.
+Walking tours every hour on the hour during Visitor Centre opening times.

 Ongoing: '50 things'

 Discover and explore landscaped gardens and parklands, outdoor play areas and acres of wild North Coast countryside.
-Make the most of summer and get to work ticking things off your '50 things to do before you're 11 3/4' list.
+Continue to tick things off your '50 things to do before you're 11 3/4' list this autumn/winter.

 Pick up your free scrapbook at any of our sites across the North Coast to get started.